michael-romer/zfb2-vm/README.md

 Then, run `php composer.phar update`.
 After download is done, copy `Vagrantfile.dist` from `vendor/zfb/zfb-vm` to your application root folder and rename it from `Vagrantfile.dist` to `Vagrantfile`.
-In a shell, change to your application root folter and type `vagrant up`.
+In a shell, change to your application root folder and type `vagrant up`.
 Now the VM creation process is in progress (takes a while).
-Once done, sfire up a browser and point it to `http://localhost:8080`.
+Once done, fire up a browser and point it to `http://localhost:8080`.